tpe-doit/Taipei-City-Dashboard-Documentation/public/articles/front-end-en/custom-charts.md

 >If you are unfamiliar with how Apexcharts works in Vue, please be sure to read through Apexchart's [documentation](https://apexcharts.com/docs/vue-charts/) on the topic before continuing.

 ### Anatomy of a Chart Vue Component
-All chart Vue components accept three props: `“activeChart”`, `“chart_config”`, `“series”`, and `“map_config”`. `activeChart` informs the chart Vue component whether it should be rendered; `chart_config` contains aesthetic details that specify how the chart should be rendered; `series` contains chart data; `"map_config"` allows the chart to control maps attached to the same component.
+All chart Vue components accept four props: `“activeChart”`, `“chart_config”`, `“series”`, and `“map_config”`. `activeChart` informs the chart Vue component whether it should be rendered; `chart_config` contains aesthetic details that specify how the chart should be rendered; `series` contains chart data; `"map_config"` allows the chart to control maps attached to the same component.

 The following is a breakdown of a typical chart Vue component that is based on apexcharts.
 ```html